esystemsdev/configuration/README.md

 - Customizable: You can modify this file to adjust which tools are installed or to change installation parameters.
 - Supports both `.exe` and `.msi` installers.
-- Organized by application groups: Development, Development AI, Database, Development OutSystems, and Development Workato.
+- Organized by application groups: Development, Local Dev, Database, and Development OutSystems.
 - Includes options to set environment variables automatically after installation.
 - Defines VS Code extensions to be installed automatically with VS Code.
 - Allows for targeted installation based on development needs.